 Small sacs called vesicles store neurotransmitters, and each vesicle holds a single type of neurotransmitter.
 The vesicles travel like tiny little rafts to the end of the neuron, where they dock and wait to be released (presynaptic cleft).
-When it’s time for the neuron to release neurotransmitters, the vesicles dump their contents into the synapse gap (the space between cells) where they travel to specialized receptor sites.
+When it’s time for the neuron to release neurotransmitters, the vesicles dump their contents into the synapse gap (the space between cells) where they travel to specialised receptor sites.

 Serotonin synthesis increases during prolonged exercise, which is associated with lethargy and loss of motor drive.
 When brain serotonin activity or TRP availability to the brain increases, fatigue from prolonged exercise occurs more quickly.

 Brain dopamine synthesis also appears to be a key factor in CNS fatigue.
 It seems to be necessary for movement, and increases in brain dopaminergic activity may increase endurance performance.
 As noted by Davis and Bailey, dopamine may delay fatigue by inhibiting brain serotonin synthesis and by directly activating motor pathways.
 Dopamine increases neural drive as well as motivation.

 With ideal dopamine levels, athletes may want “it” more.
 They may want to train more and be hungry to compete.
 Dopamine also seems to increase vasodilation and the sweat response.
 The general theory is: more body heat, better nerve impulse transmission.
 Consequently, CNS drive is enhanced and fast twitch fibers are reached due to their superficial nature.